jkh-code/predicting-covid-19-deaths/README.md

 | perc_tribal_ct | 0.02 | 0.02 |
 | perc_rural_ct | 0.02 | 0.02 |

-To account for these large number of null or missing values, during the predictive modeling phase three sets of data will be used:

-1. A dataset with no null or missing values.
-2. A dataset with null values imputed and missing values unchanged.
-3. A dataset with high null or missing value features dropped and null values imputed.
-The features that will be dropped are:
-    - Exposure behavior
-    - ICU visit
-    - Underlying conditions
-    - Case positive specimen interval
+The exposure behavior, ICU visit, underlying condition, and case positive specimen interval features all have a high percent of null or missing values, and there are several other features that have a high percentage of null or missing values.
+See the [Predictive Modeling](#predictive-modeling) section for the impact of these null and missing values on the model.

 Additional EDA on the percent of different groups that died from their COVID infection are below.